Music of The Big O

 This article lists the albums and singles attributed to the anime series The Big O.

 Soundtrack albums

 The Big O: Original Sound Score

 The Big O: Original Sound Score is the first soundtrack album of The Big O, released by Victor Entertainment on November 20, 1999.
 It contains the background music composed by Toshihiko Sahashi for the series' first season, plus the TV size versions of the opening and ending themes.

 Track listing

 The Big O: Original Sound Score II for Second Season

-The Big O: Original Sound Score II for Second Season is the first soundtrack album of The Big O, released by Victor Entertainment on January 22, 2003.
+The Big O: Original Sound Score II for Second Season is the second soundtrack album of The Big O, released by Victor Entertainment on January 22, 2003.
 It contains the background music composed by Toshihiko Sahashi for the series' second season, plus remixes of background music tracks from both seasons.
 The remixes are named after New York City streets.